 - To calibrate, please connect a HDMI or such to a secondary input on your Gaming screen and then calibrate.

 - Once calibrated change the source input on your Gaming screen to your Gaming PC input.

 - Now you just need to set up Streaming Gaze Overlay in your recording or broadcasting software.

-Please note that your gaming screen and streaming screen should be set to the same resolution and dpi though.
+Please note that your gaming screen and the streaming screen should be set to the same resolution and DPI though.